Cosmetology Tool Sanitation

 Maybe you’re in serious demand.

-Sanitation is hugely important – not just because it’s what keeps you in business, but because as a beauty provider, you’re being trusted to take care of someone, offer them a service, and take away the stress of the process.
+Sanitation is hugely important – not just because it’s what keeps you in business and not just because of the coronavirus (although, that’s a pretty huge consideration, too), but because as a beauty provider, it’s on you to take care of your customers.

-Not taking the necessary precautions or following the government or state sanctioned rules for sanitation can result in awful things like lawsuits, fines from the health department, and a blight on you reputation, but more than anything it could put someone’s health and serious risk.
+Not taking the necessary precautions or following the government or state- sanctioned rules for sanitation can result in awful things like lawsuits, fines from the health department, and a blight on your reputation, but more than anything it could put someone’s health and serious risk.

-It’s important to remember that you’re not just cleaning dirt away from brushes, combs, and styling tools, you’re disinfecting these tools to get rid of harmful bacteria, fungi, and microbes that could cause serious damage to your client’s health.
+It’s important to remember that this isn’t just about cleaning dirt away from brushes, combs, and styling tools to make them look presentable, you’re disinfecting and sanitizing these tools to get rid of harmful bacteria, fungi, infections, viruses, and microbes that could cause serious damage to your client’s health.

 When it comes to keeping your tools clean and safe, there’s no messing around.

-Sanitation Terms You Need to Know, to Understand How to Disinfect Better
+Sanitation Terms You Need to Know to Disinfect Properly

-For starters, let’s throw a few key words out here to make sure you understand why sanitation is such a big deal: microbes, bacteria, yeast, fungi, viruses.
+For starters, let’s throw a few key words out here to make sure you understand why sanitation and disinfecting are both such a big deal: microbes, bacteria, yeast, fungi, viruses.

 All of these gross sounding words are, well, gross sounding, but they’re also just gross and yucky in general.
 These terms all refer to living creatures that are microscopic and exist everywhere and on all of us.
 They can make people sick, damage their immune system significantly, and in serious cases, even kill people.